lurkny/LinearAlg/README.md

 ### 8: Windows: Compiling and Linking

-Within the "examples" folder, there is an MSVC project named "example1_win64" which can be used to compile "example1.cpp".
+Within the `examples` folder, there is an MSVC project named `example1_win64` which can be used to compile `example1.cpp`.
 The project needs to be compiled as a 64 bit program: the active solution platform must be set to x64, instead of win32.

 The MSVC project was tested on Windows 10 (64 bit) with Visual Studio C++ 2019.
 Adaptations may be required for 32 bit systems, later versions of Windows and/or the compiler.